Love Remains (song)

 "Love Remains" is a song written by Tom Douglas and Jim Daddario, and recorded by American country music artist Collin Raye.
 It was released in June 1996 as the fourth single from his album I Think About You.
 The song reached number 12 on the Billboard Hot Country Singles & Tracks chart in November 1996.

 The song features several layered background vocals from bass guitarist Joe Chemay.

+Adrienne Barbeau included a cover of the song on her self-titled 1998 album.
 The song was later covered by country music artist Hillary Scott, of the group Lady Antebellum, along with her family and appeared on Scott's 2016 Christian/Gospel album of the same title.